Rodrigues' descendants of a polynomial and Boutroux curves: Introduction

-The most essential results of our paper are obtained by applying to our specific situation a general framework developed in \S~\ref{sec:sub}.
-We hope that it can be useful in other asymptotic questions involving sequences of polynomials originating from families of linear ordinary differential equations.
+The main difficulty in making the above sketch rigorous is to describe which particular branch $u(z)$ of solution to the latter saddle point equation to choose.
+We address this issue by applying to our specific situation a general framework developed in \S~\ref{sec:sub}.
+We hope that this framework can be useful in other asymptotic questions involving sequences of polynomials originating from families of linear ordinary differential equations.

 Namely, given $\bC^2\simeq \bC_z\times \bC_u$ with coordinates $(z,u)$, we define below a special class of plane algebraic curves which we call \emph{affine Boutroux curves} (shorthand aBc).
 Such a curve $\Upsilon\subset \bC^2$ is characterized by the fact that the standard $1$-form $u\minispace\diff z$ has only imaginary periods on the normalization of the compactification of $\Upsilon$ in $\bC P^1_z\times \bC P^1_u$.